meshery/meshery/docs/pages/guides/Importing-Apps.md

 ---

-Importing apps into Meshery as Meshery Apps is a powerful feature that enables users to manage, operate, and observe their service mesh more effectively.
+Importing apps into Meshery as Meshery Apps is a powerful feature that enables users to manage, operate, and observe their cloud native infrastructure more effectively.
 With this feature, users can easily import their app manifest and store it in the database.

 You can import apps into Meshery using either the Meshery CLI or the Meshery UI.
 We will discuss both methods in detail below.